Kong/docs.konghq.com/app/_hub/kong-inc/acme/index.md

 - In database mode, the plugin creates SNI and Certificate entity in Kong to serve certificate.
 If SNI or Certificate for current request is already set in database, they will be overwritten.
-- In DB-less mode, the plugin takes over certificate handling, if the SNI or Certificate entity is already defined in Kong, they will be overrided from response.
+- In DB-less mode, the plugin takes over certificate handling.
+If the SNI or Certificate entity is already defined in Kong, they will be overridden from response.
-- The plugin only supports http-01 challenge, meaning user will need a public IP and setup resolvable DNS.
+- The plugin only supports http-01 challenge, meaning a user will need a public IP and setup resolvable DNS.
 Kong also needs to accept proxy traffic from port `80`.
-Also, note that wildcard or star certificate is not supported, each domain will have its own certificate.
+Also, note that wildcard or star (*) certificate is not supported, each domain will have its own certificate.